Photography by Daniel Waqar

 in Mandarin Chinese

-I am a performance artist, dramaturg, and PhD student in Theatre and Performance Studies at Tufts University.
-My research and teaching practice focuses on feminist, queer, and trans Asian diasporic performance.
+Wenxuan Xue is a performance artist, curator, dramaturg, and PhD student in Theatre and Performance Studies at Tufts University.
+They teach and research in Asian American studies, queer of color performance, and transpacific/decolonial ecologies.

-My artistic process centers on nurturing and awakening “the inner child,” who always sees love, tenderness, and kindness in the darkest corners, who is so curious, open, and playful about the world’s beautiful messes, and yet undisciplined to be ruled by norms of gender, borders, and adulthood.
-As a dramaturg, I was part of the 2022-2023 Volt Lab at Company One Theatre.
-I had the honor of working with people, artists, and workers from ArtsEmerson, CHUANG Stage, Central Square Theater, Gung Ho Projects, The Lark, New York Stage and Film, Eugene O’Neill Theater Center, and Ping Pong Productions.
+Wenxuan's artistic process centers on nurturing and awakening “the inner child,” who always sees love, tenderness, and kindness in the darkest corners, who is so curious, open, and playful about the world’s beautiful messes, and yet undisciplined to be ruled by norms of gender, borders, and adulthood.
+As a dramaturg, they were part of the 2022-2023 Volt Lab at Company One Theatre.
+They had the honor of working with people, artists, and workers from ArtsEmerson, CHUANG Stage, Central Square Theater, Gung Ho Projects, The Lark, New York Stage and Film, Eugene O’Neill Theater Center, and Ping Pong Productions.